 FHA mortgages are not for everyone, but they are the best mortgages for many people.
-Ask yourself these questions, or simply check the FHA Eligibility tool.
+Ask yourself these questions to find out if an FHA loan is right for you.

 Am I buying or refinancing a low- to moderate-priced home?
 FHA home loans were not created to help millionaires buy mansions.
 Loan sizes are limited, and these limits are based on median home prices in your area.
 Check FHA loan limits for your area before applying for an FHA mortgage.